cybernetlab/bootstrap/README.md

 # General info

-This gem provides helpers for easly creating sites with [Twitter Bootstrap 3](http://getbootstrap.com) framework.
+This package provides helpers for easly creating sites with [Twitter Bootstrap 3](http://getbootstrap.com) framework.

 > **Warning!** This gem is in active development state.
 Please, don't use it in production.